What You Should Know

 Example Of The Oxygen Supplement In Action

-Pauline has severe COPD and requires continuous oxygen at home.
-Her provider submits a medical certificate confirming her condition.
-Once approved, the $14.66 daily supplement is added to her budget, ensuring her core funding remains available for her other daily living needs.
+Pauline has severe COPD and requires continuous oxygen therapy at home.
+Her provider submits a medical certificate confirming her condition and supplies the required equipment.

 Enteral Feeding Supplement